rigdenlab/conkit/docs/examples/rst/script_plot_map.rst

 .. code-block:: bash

-   $> conkit-plot cmap -e toxd/toxd.psicov -ef psicov -p toxd/toxd.pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred
+   $> conkit-plot cmap -e toxd/toxd.psicov -ef psicov -p toxd/toxd.pdb -pf pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred

 The call above produces a contact map plot looking like this.
 The gray points are the reference contacts, and matched and mismatched contacts are shown in color.
 The top triangle is the second contact map from file ``toxd/toxd.psicov`` whereas the bottom one is from ``toxd/toxd.mat``.